Duchy of Courland and Semigallia: History

 In 1561, during the Livonian Wars, the Livonian Confederation was dismantled and the Livonian Order was disbanded.
 On the basis of the Treaty of Vilnius, the southern part of Estonia and the northern part of Latvia were ceded to the Grand Duchy of Lithuania.
 On 25 December 1566, the Union of Grodno established a real union between the Grand Duchy of Lithuania and the Duchy of Livonia.
 The part of Latvia between the west bank of the Daugava River and the Baltic Sea became the Duchy of Courland and Semigallia.
-It was ruled by the dukes from the House of Kettler with the exception of Ernst Johann Biron and his son Peter von Biron.
+It was ruled by the dukes from the House of Kettler with the exception of Ernst Johann von Biron and his son Peter von Biron.

 Gotthard Kettler, the last Master of the Livonian Order, became the first duke of Courland.
 Other members of the Order became the Couronian nobility, with the fiefdoms they had hitherto held becoming their estates.
 In all, Kettler received nearly one-third of the land in the new duchy.
 Mitau (Jelgava) was designated as the new capital, and a Landtag was to meet there twice a year.

 Several parts of the Courish area did not belong to the Duchy.
-The Order of Livonia had already loaned the Grobiņa district (on the coast of Baltic Sea) to the Duke of Prussia.
+The Order of Livonia had already loaned the Grobiņa district (on the coast of the Baltic Sea) to the Duke of Prussia.
 Another district, the former Bishopric of Courland, belonged to Magnus, son of the king of Denmark.
 He promised to transfer it to the Duchy of Courland after his death, but this plan failed and only later did Wilhelm Kettler regain this district.

 Like the other members of the Order, Kettler was German and set about establishing the Duchy along the lines of similar German states.
 In 1570, he issued the Privilegium Gotthardinum, which allowed the landholders to enserf the native peasantry on their lands.